-It's been a while, but we're back with our ongoing series by and for loved ones of people with diabetes (PWDs), the so-called Diabetic Partner Follies.
-Today, we're happy to introduce a very special Type Awesome (those who are loved ones or care for a PWD) -- my very own dad, Larry Hoskins!
+It’s been a while, but we’re back with our ongoing series by and for loved ones of people with diabetes (PWDs), the so-called Diabetes Partner Follies.
+Today, we’re happy to introduce a very special Type Awesome (those who are loved ones or care for a PWD) — my very own dad, Larry Hoskins!

-Not only is he a D-Dad who looked after and helped me become the person I am today, but he's also a D-Husband; my mom was diagnosed back when she was a child and is now 55 years into her life with type 1.
+Not only is he a D-Dad who looked after and helped me become the person I am today, but he’s also a D-Husband; my mom was diagnosed back when she was a child and is now more than five decades into her life with type 1.

 Given that my wife and I have just returned from vacation and were able to meet up with my parents as they were dog-watching our pup Riley, this was a perfect time for me to talk my dad into sharing his perspective as a Double Type Awesome…

 My wife Judi and I recently celebrated our 37th wedding anniversary.